GenAI4DPS/advances-challenges/_pages/committees.md

     <p> Consultant </p>
   </div>
   <p class="bio">
-    Radmila Juric worked for 25 years in the UK higher education, involved in the delivery of information systems and computer science and business programs, and 7 years in the Norwegian higher education focusing on engineering environments and teaching software development and architectures in cyber physical spaces.
+    Dr Radmila Juric worked for 25 years in the UK higher education, involved in the delivery of information systems and computer science and business programs, and 7 years in the Norwegian higher education focusing on engineering environments and teaching software development and architectures in cyber physical spaces.
 Before her academic carrier, she